daanielww/Shopify-Summer2019/README.md

   - If an invalid command is passed in, the api will return an error message 'invalid command' with status code 400.

 Route to retrieve a product by ID:
-- POST request to route '/api/products/single/:id'
+- GET request to route '/api/products/single/:id'
   - please replace 'id' with the title of a product that is present in the store.
     - eg. '/api/products/single/apple'
   - If the product cannot be found, it will return back a error message stating 'cannot find product' with status code 400.